 Follow this guide to recover data from disappeared hard drive using Tenorshare 4DDiG.

-- Step 1: Get Tenorshare 4DDiG onto your computer.
-Launch the program.
-From the main window, select the "Can't Find Drive" feature and click 'Scan' to start scanning.
+- Step 1: Get Tenorshare 4DDiG onto your computer and launch the program.
+From the main window, select Lost Partition and then click on Scan to proceed.

-- Step 4: After the search is completed, select the items you wish to recover.
-Mark all the items you want and click 'Recover' button.
+- Step 3: After the search is completed, select the items you wish to recover.
+Mark all the items you want and click Recover button.

 Now, all of your data is retrieved from the problematic hard drive, and you can now format the hard drive without being worried about losing your data.
 Here are steps to format the hard drive.